zkrising/Tachi/database-seeds/README.md

 BMS Dans that should be registered by the IR.

+- `goals`

+Goals that are registered by default in tachi.
+These are likely because they're in a quest.

+- `quests`

+Quests that are registered by default in tachi.

+- `questlines`

+Groups of quests that are registered by default.

 ## How do I use this?

 Depends what you want.
 If you're familiar with JSON, just